sikaeducation/curriculum/courses/401/standards/build-non-relational-apis/topics/express-errors/README.md

 ## Throwing Errors

 Some errors are thrown directly by the framework, such as not finding a matching route handler or general JavaScript errors.
-Sometimes, you want to throw an error yourself:
+Other times you want to throw an error yourself:

 ```js
 app.post("/users", (request, response) => {